symerio/neurtu/README.rst

 Delayed evaluation
 ^^^^^^^^^^^^^^^^^^

-The ``delayed`` function follows the `dask.delayed <http://dask.pydata.org/en/latest/delayed-api.html>`_ API, though with a significantly lighter functionality: it models operations as a chained list of delayed objects that are not evaluated untill the ``compute()`` method is called.
+The ``delayed`` function is a partial implementation of the `dask.delayed <http://dask.pydata.org/en/latest/delayed-api.html>`_ API.
+It models operations as a chained list of delayed objects that are not evaluated untill the ``compute()`` method is called.

 .. code:: python